 3Add diced meat to one-dish meals.
 Cooked meat, poultry, and fish can usually be cut into bite-sized pieces and added to stir-fries, casseroles, and similar one-dish meals.
 These dishes are also a good way to use leftover grains and vegetables.Hot one-dish meals worth considering include stir-fries, risottos, curries, casseroles, pot pies, and soups.Alternatively, you can cut up cold meat and toss it into a salad.

 4Cut or shred meat for sandwiches.
 Large portions of leftover meat can be cut into slices or shredded.
-You can then pile it between two pieces of bread and enjoy it as a sandwich.This works especially well with leftover roasts, whole turkeys, whole chickens, and meatloaf, but it may also with smaller portions of meat and poultry.If standard sandwich bread isn’t sturdy enough, you may need to use buns or toasted bread.
+You can then pile it between two pieces of bread and enjoy it as a sandwich.This works especially well with leftover roasts, whole turkeys, whole chickens, and meatloaf, but it may also work with smaller portions of meat and poultry.If standard sandwich bread isn’t sturdy enough, you may need to use buns or toasted bread.

 5Bulk up sauces.
 Ground meats and flaked fish can be added to sauces used for pasta and other meals.Mix the meat into any standard pasta sauce to make it heartier.Another creative option would be to mix the meat into other gravies and sauces used for vegetables, chili bases, and soup bases.Part 3Part 3 of 5:Part Three: Leftover Grains, Starches, and Baked Goods